ywsyws/AzureDeploymentReal/README.md

 <br>

 ### Deploy in Azure
-**Note**: Before pushing to Azure App Service, remember to double check the `requirements.txt` file by by typing <br>
+**Note**: Before pushing to Azure App Service, make sure `pyodbc` is in the `requirements.txt` file.
+You can also type
-          `pip freeze > requirements.txt` in your work directory terminal where you flask app is (either in local or Docker container)
+          `pip freeze > requirements.txt` in your work directory terminal where you flask app is (either in local or Docker container) to update the `requirements.txt`

 [Setup Azure App Service and deploy in Azure App Service]